MAKE A FILM CLASS SERIES

-(with friends, family, neighbors, or co-workers)
+(with friends, family, neighbors, co-workers, or strangers)

-That can be shot in (1-2) days as a low/no budget film
+That can be shot in (1) day as a low/no budget film

-There are (5) modules to Lesson #1
+There Are (5) Lesson Modules

-a) Filmmaking Basics (this page)
+1) Filmmaking Basics (this page)

 BE PREPARED TO BE SURPRISED!

 Those of us working for wages (rather than a salary) usually don't talk about how to develop ourselves as thinkers, doers, creators, and confident risk-takers, working towards goals beyond what we know.
 (Though if you have children you push for their development !)

 Guess what?!
 As a beginning Writer, you need to understand why people are (or aren't) thinkers, doers, creators, and risk-takers.
 This understanding will help you develop believable Characters your audience will respond to as human.
 Otherwise you'll end up with stick figure Characters that exist only to execute your plot twist!